Pros and Cons of Vinyl Siding: What You Need to Know

 Once or twice a year, grab your garden hose and spray down the exterior.
 Because of its slick surface, most debris and cobwebs come off with water.
 You can also make a vinyl siding wash with water and white vinegar to tackle dirtier areas; just scrub with a soft-bristled brush.

-Be sure to read the cleaning recommendations from your manufacturer, as pressure washers can damage certain types of vinyl siding.
+Be sure to read the cleaning recommendations from your manufacturer, as pressure washers can damage thinner and more brittle types of vinyl siding.

 Insulating Options

-If your home has excellent insulation and exterior wrapping, you can save money by purchasing standard vinyl siding, which is easier to install.
-Standard vinyl siding has very little insulation, but comes at a lower cost.
+Standard vinyl siding has very little insulation, but comes at a minimal cost.
 If your home needs additional or better insulation, you can invest a bit more in insulated vinyl siding to save on long-term heating and cooling costs.
+Options include installing a sheet of rigid foam insulation behind the vinyl or buying vinyl with insulating inserts pre-installed in the siding itself.

 Pest Immune